longwuyuan/python-crud-api/README.md

 ## TODO - Fix db connection pool code (pool not closed now)

-## TODO : Generate helm chart in CI (using draft maybe)

-* The specs provided do not clarify if helm is installed or not.
-If helm is known to be installed, initialized and working then it would be a simple task to use draft or plain old helm to generate helm package in CI and installation could be done using the official recommended K8s packaging 'helm install'.
-Will wait for feedback.

 ## TODO : Write Test cases for CI

 * Good to have but not minimalist so need to balance it.
-In any case the test stage is part of the pipeline so will work on creating tests that run in gitlab-ci. just need to launch both microservices in docker-compose and run curl on the api's .
+In any case the test stage is part of the pipeline so will work on creating tests.

-## TODO : Several changes to make it simple & efficient
+## TODO : Several changes to make it simpler & more efficient

 ## REFERENCES